GitauHarrison/video-conferencing-app-using-flask-and-twilio/README.md

 With the impact of Covid-19 forcing many people to work from home, the use of video conferencing apps such as Zoom and Google Meet (among many others) has shot up.
 This is an attempt to create a similar video conferencing application using Flask and Twilio :sweat_smile:.

 ### Tools Used
-* Python and vanilla JavaScript for programming:
+* Python and vanilla JavaScript for programming
 * Flask Web framework
 * Twilio Programmable Video for the backend
 * Ngrok for temporary `HTTP` provision